Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Maret 2026 23.47.26 UTC
+- WIB: Minggu, 29 Maret 2026 00.39.40 UTC
-- WITA: Minggu, 29 Maret 2026 00.47.26 UTC
+- WITA: Minggu, 29 Maret 2026 01.39.40 UTC
-- WIT: Minggu, 29 Maret 2026 01.47.26 UTC
+- WIT: Minggu, 29 Maret 2026 02.39.40 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success